Raveline/typecrawl/README.md

 But I'd love to improve it in several ways :

 - Currently, images are not downloaded.
-This is probably the feature I'd like to add first.

-- Be able to scrap the *whole* blog.
-(Pretty easy to do)

 - It's fairly slow right now, mostly because my curl calls are sequential.
   Multithreading this would be cool.
 (I have no idea how to do this in Haskell,